This lesson covers how to define boards in the nRF Connect SDK using both hardware models v1 and v2 (HWMv1 and HWMv2 respectively).

 They are available in two locations <install_path>/zephyr/boards/nordic/ and <install_path>/nrf/boards/nordic/

-This exercise tab is for nRF Connect SDK v2.6.2 – v2.5.2, where Hardware model v1 (HWMv1) is used.
-HWMv1 is deprecated and will be removed in nRF Connect SDK v3.0.0.
-Use HWMv2 for all new designs (newest tab)
+This exercise tab is for nRF Connect SDK v2.6.2 – v2.5.2, where HWMv1 is used.
+HWMv1 is deprecated and removed in nRF Connect SDK v3.0.0.
+We recommend using HWMv2 for all new designs (other tabs).

-In this topic, we will explore the different options to create custom board files and the guidelines for naming your custom board.
-You can watch the video below or go through the lesson’s text.
+In this topic, we will explore the different options for creating custom board files and the guidelines for naming your custom board.
+You can watch the video below or read the lesson text.

-We will also cover the mandatory files required to define a custom board, optional files, and revision files used if you create revisions for your board.
-We will study these files one by one and understand the role of each.
+We will cover the mandatory and optional files required to define a custom board, as well as how to create a revision of the board.
+We will study these files one by one and understand their role.

-In the exercises of Lesson 3, we will use the Create a new board GUI in nRF Connect for VS Code extension to help us populate most of the content of the mandatory files.
+In Exercise 1 of this lesson, we will use the Create a new board GUI in the nRF Connect for VS Code extension to define a new board, and populate most of the mandatory files’ content.

 Naming your custom board